-Subsequently they are measured at amortised cost, according to the effective interest method, by which the difference between net proceeds and nominal value is recognised in the income statement under the item "Interest expenses" over the loan period.
+Subsequently they are measured at amortised cost, according to the effective interest method, by which the difference between net proceeds and nominal value is recognised in the income statement under the item "interest expenses" over the loan period.

+This file is sealed with a digital signature.
+The seal is a guarantee for the authenticity Dite document.
 The effective interest rate is calculated on the expected cash flows estimated at inception of the loan.
 Non closely related embedded derivatives such as certain prepayment and extension options are separated from the loan treated as freestanding derivatives.